 Abstract

-Scarce research has examined street level bureaucracy in cities affected by on-going ethno-political conflict.
-This study addresses this limitation by exploring the work of social workers in the public services of mixed cities in Israel.
-The study shows the interconnection between ambiguous institutional policies, varying workers’ views of the role of social services, and changing discretion patterns.
-Findings also suggest that episodes of conflict escalation intensify staff ethnic sectarianism and workers’ own ethnic bias in the ways in which they act as liaison between the welfare system and the citizens through the use of discretion.
+There is a paucity of research examining street-level bureaucracy in cities affected by ongoing ethno-political conflict.
+This study addresses this limitation by exploring the work of social workers in the public services of ethnically mixed cities in Israel.
+It shows the interconnection between ambiguous institutional policies, varying workers’ views of the role of social services, and changing discretion patterns.
+Findings also suggest that episodes of conflict escalation intensify staff ethnic sectarianism, as well as increasing workers’ own ethnic biases, which affect the ways in which they act as a liaison between the welfare system and citizens through their use of discretion.

-Keywords: street-level bureaucracy; discretion; public services; political conflict; mixed cities.
+Keywords: Street-level bureaucracy; discretion; public services; political conflict; mixed cities

-Introduction

-This study investigates the understudied topic of street level bureaucracy in the context of on-going severe ethno-political conflict.
-Based on an extensive qualitative research of 80 public social workers in three mixed cities in Israel, the study examined social workers’ practices as street level bureaucrats, the impact of political conflict on their routines, the way these workers construe their role and ultimately, their discretion patterns in these complex settings.
+This study investigates the understudied topic of street-level bureaucracy in the context of on-going severe ethno-political conflict.
+Based on extensive qualitative research involving 80 public-sector social workers in three ethnically mixed cities in Israel, it examines social workers’ practices as street-level bureaucrats, the impact of political conflict on their routines, the way these workers construe their role, and their discretion patterns in these complex settings.

 Social workers as street-level bureaucrats

-Studies portray public social workers as a classic example of street-level bureaucrats (Lypsky, 1980; Lavee, Cohen, & Nouman, 2018; Nothdurfter & Hermans, 2018; Authors, 2019).
-These professionals regulate recipients' access to welfare programs, services and benefits in the context of highly bureaucratic and hierarchical organisational cultures (Evans, 2010a).
-Most specifically, as noted by Lipsky (1980), the ways in which social workers manage complexity, the strategies they use to cope with uncertainty, the routines they establish to navigate grey zones of policy, and the mechanisms they create to reconcile professionalism with practice, all become the policy they carry out (Lipsky, 1980).
-Such tensions occur in organizational settings where resources are constantly insufficient, goals are ambiguous, changing and usually unattainable, and clients' needs always prevail over the unstable supply of services (Ellis, 2007).
+The literature portrays public-sector social workers as classic examples of street-level bureaucrats (Campbell, Ioakimidis, & Maglajlic, 2019; Lavee, Cohen, & Nouman, 2018; Lipsky, 1980; Nothdurfter & Hermans, 2018).
+These professionals regulate recipients' access to welfare programs, services, and benefits in the context of highly bureaucratic and hierarchical organisational cultures (Evans, 2010a).
+Most specifically, as noted by Lipsky (1980), the ways in which social workers manage complexity, the strategies they use to cope with uncertainty, the routines they establish to navigate grey zones of policy, and the mechanisms they create to reconcile professionalism with practice all influence the policies they actually carry out (Lipsky, 1980).
+Such tensions occur in organizational settings where resources are constantly insufficient; goals are ambiguous, changing, and usually unattainable; and clients' needs always exceed the unstable supply of services (Ellis, 2007).